pathminder/pathminder.github.io/_classes/stalker-judge.md

       18: "+5"
     text: The stalker's heightened perception of danger allows him to defend himself from attacks as they are made against him, anticipating the attacks as they come.
 A stalker gains a +1 dodge bonus to his Armor Class at 2nd level, which improves by an additional +1 every four stalker levels thereafter.
 When recovering maneuvers as a full round action, the character may add his Wisdom modifier to his AC as an additional dodge bonus; his defensive precognition being heightened by centering his *ki* through maneuver recovery.

-  - name: stalker arts
+  - name: judge arts
-    levels: [1, 3, 7, 11, 15, 19]
+    levels: [7, 11, 15, 19]
     levels_text:
-      1:  1 art
-      3:  2 arts
-      7:  3 arts
+      7:  1 arts
-      11: 4 arts
+      11: 2 arts
-      15: 5 arts
+      15: 3 arts
-      19: 6 arts
+      19: 4 arts
     text: |
-      As a stalker gains experience, he learns a number of arts that aid him and confound his foes.
-Starting at 1st level, a stalker gains one [stalker art](/stalker-arts/); he gains an additional art at 3rd level and new arts every four class levels attained after 3rd level.
-A stalker cannot select an individual art more than once (unless noted).
+      As a judge gains experience, he learns a number of arts that aid him and confound his foes.
+Starting at 7th level, a judge gains one [stalker art](/stalker-arts/); he gains an additional art for every four levels of judge attained after 7th level.
+A judge cannot select an individual art more than once (unless noted).
+The judge may not select the deadly ambush, deadly insight, or deadly recovery stalker arts.

+  - name: domain
+    levels: [3]
+    text: |
+      Like a cleric's deity, a judge's deity influences his alignment, what magic he can perform, and his values.
+Although not as tied to the tenets of the deity as a cleric, a judge must still hold such guidelines in high regard, despite that fact he can go against them if it serves the greater good of the faith.
+At 3rd level, a judge can select one domain from among those belonging to his deity.
+He can select an alignment domain only if his alignment matches that domain.
+With the GM's approval, a judge can be devoted to an ideal instead of a deity, selecting one domain to represent his personal inclination and abilities.
+The restriction on alignment domains still applies.

+      Judges also have access to inquisitions, which are similar to domains but do not include domain spells.
+If he so chooses, he may use an inquisition instead of a domain.
+Each domain grants a number of domain powers, depending on the level of the judge.

+      A judge does not gain the bonus spells listed for each domain, nor does he gain bonus spell slots.
+The judge uses his level as his effective cleric level when determining the power and effect of his domain powers.

+      If the judge has access to domains as a cleric or inquisitor, at least one of his domain selections must be the same domain selected as a judge; if he has an inquisition instead of a domain, he may choose two domains as normal.
+Levels of cleric and judge stack for the purpose of determining domain powers and abilities, but not for bonus spells or for inquisitions unless the inquisition is taken in the place of a domain for the non martial disciple class.

-  - name: blending
+  - name: "*truthseeker*"
-    type: Su
+    type: Sp
-    levels: [6, 16]
+    levels: [6]
-    levels_text:
-      16: "*pass without trace*"
-    text: At 6th level the stalker's natural attunement to the flow of *ki* in other people grants him insight in reading others and avoiding their notice.
-The character gains a +2 insight bonus to Perception, Sense Motive and Stealth checks.
-At 16th level, the stalker's abilities improve further, and the character is permanently under the effects of a *pass without trace* spell.
+    text: The judge must be able to make swift decisions in his line of work, and by using his *ki* to feel out disturbances caused by lies in a target's soul.
+At 6th level, by spending a point of *ki* as a standard action and clearly viewing a subject within close range, the judge gains the effects of a *discern lies* spell for a number of rounds equal to his Wisdom modifier.
+This ability works exactly as the spell in all other respects.

   - name: dual strike
     type: Ex